University of Melbourne – University of Bonn: Call for joint PhD project proposals

 Overview

-The University of Melbourne and the University of Bonn have supported research collaboration through several initiatives, recruiting over 50 joint PhD candidates and funding six collaborative research projects to date.
-In 2022, the Universities are seeking to expand on these opportunities through a call for joint PhD projects.
+The University of Melbourne and the University of Bonn have supported research collaboration through several initiatives, recruiting over 50 joint PhD candidates and funding several collaborative research projects to date.
+In 2023, the Universities are seeking to expand on these opportunities through a University-wide call for joint PhD projects.
 Applications are invited, and encouraged, from all faculties and research areas.

 Joint PhD candidates are enrolled at both institutions, perform their research under joint supervision, and are graded according to the academic standards of both institutions.
 Upon successful completion of the program, each candidate will be eligible to receive a joint PhD, recognised by two testamurs acknowledging the joint nature of the award.